 - Developing test cases from requirements and walking through the test cases.

 - Revising requirements specifications following review or test analysis.

 Your team might not perform all these activities on each project, and they might have to do other tasks as part of requirements elicitation, analysis, specification, and validation.
 Anything you learn about the tasks the analysts actually perform and how long those tasks take will improve your ability to estimate the requirements development effort needed for future projects.

-Jama Software has partnered with Karl Wiegers to share licensed content from his books and articles on our web site via a series of blog posts, whitepapers and webinars.
+Jama Software has partnered with Karl Wiegers to share licensed content from his books and articles.
 Karl Wiegers is an independent consultant and not an employee of Jama.
-He can be reached at http://www.processimpact.com.
-Enjoy these free requirements management resources.
+He can be reached at ProcessImpact.com.